-{CurrentPeriod} The current period as All import location The current period as All import location defined for the destination support variables table (if not set, then this is the destination table system current period). , except {CurrentUserDomain} The domain name of the user running the import. support variables Returns blank for users who do not have a defined domain. {CurrentUserEmail} The email address of the user running the import.
-Support variables {CurrentUserLogin} The login name of the user running the import.
-Support variables
+System Variable Description Can Be Used In {CurrentPeriod} The current period as defined for the destination table (if not set, then this is the system current period).
+All import locations that support variables, except the destination table. {CurrentUserDomain} The domain name of the user running the import.
+Returns blank for users who do not have a defined domain.
+All import locations that support variables. {CurrentUserEmail} The email address of the user running the import.
+All import locations that support variables. {CurrentUserLogin} The login name of the user running the import.
+All import locations that support variables.

 System Variable Description Can Be Used In {DefaultRemoteDataConnection} The name of the default remote data connection for your system.
 If your system has multiple defined connections, then the default is determined alphabetically among the connections that are not enabled for authentication.
 If all of the connections are enabled for authentication, then the default is simply determined alphabetically.
-In the Remote Data Connection field on the Source tab, or as an import variable choice. {SourceFileName} The name of the source file for the import.
+In the Remote Data Connection field on the Source tab, or as an import variable choice.
+If the variable is used in a system without any remote data connections, then the variable returns blank and the import will not attempt to use a remote data connection.
+This allows products to develop standard imports for use in both on-premise and cloud systems. {SourceFileName} The name of the source file for the import.
 Import transformation steps only. {SystemCurrentYear} The current year as defined for the system.
 All import locations that support variables. {SystemCurrentPeriod} The system current period.
 All import locations that support variables. {TempTable} The temporary table where imported data is placed before saving to the destination table.
 All import locations that support variables. {TableName} Any user-defined table created in the Axiom Software system.
-For example, {ACCT}, {DEPT}, {GL2019}, {BGT2019}.
+For example, {ACCT}, {DEPT}, {GL2020}, {BGT2020}.
 All import locations that support variables.